rehierl/node-tree-outliner/1-3-hierarchies/1-4-characteristic-element.md

 set (i.e. has no descendants).

 (3) If element (v) is no such element, then it can only belong to one child set of (r).
-That is, because the child sets of a parent set are disjoint to one another; they would otherwise not have the same parent set.
+That is because the child sets of a parent set are disjoint to one another; they would otherwise not have the same parent set.

 (4) Child set (c in P), which holds (v in V), can now be understood to represent